 Learn how to play Why Don’t You Do Right on one acoustic guitar!

-‘Why Don’t You Do Right?’ is a classic minor jazz/blues standard that was first released under the name ‘Weed Smokers Dream’ in 1936.
+‘Why Don’t You Do Right?’ is a classic minor jazz/blues standard that was first released under the name ‘Weed Smokers Dream’, in 1936.

-In 1988 it again became one of the biggest songs around when Jessica Rabbit sang it in the animated blockbuster ‘Who Framed Roger Rabbit’.
+In 1988, it again became one of the biggest songs around when Jessica Rabbit sang it in the animated blockbuster ‘Who Framed Roger Rabbit?’.

-Spy Tunes version is a one guitar arrangement based on the original Peggy Lee version.
+Spy Tunes’ version is a one guitar arrangement based on the original Peggy Lee version.

 ||: Cm7 Bb | Abmaj7 G7 :||

 The solo is simply the melody modulated to Fm (that’s a 4th up from Cm).

-When you play any jazz standard you simply must learn the melody and all the chords in order to play around with it, this is the very foundation of jazz.
+When you play any jazz standard, you simply must learn the melody and all the chords in order to play around with it.
+This is the very foundation of jazz.

-In the Master Guitar Course we first look at the chord progression, how it’s played in the video and what it means.
+In the master course, we initially look at the chord progression, how it’s played in the video and what it means.
 Following this, we learn the vocal melody and look at what modes and arpeggios we can use.

-Finally we improvise over the progression, using everything we learned, from the song itself.
+Finally, we improvise over the progression, using everything we learned from the song itself.